JesseEmond/blitz-2023-inscription/README.md

 We must give our **action** for each tick, out of the following:
 - Sail: move in any of the 8 directions (up/down/left/right + diagonals), with
-  diagonals having the _same cost_ as horizontal/vertical movements;
+  diagonals having the _same cost_ as horizontal/vertical movements (Pythagoras
+  would be spinning in his grave);
 - Spawn: only do this once to pick where we start;
 - Dock: must be done after reaching a port to count it as visited;
 - Anchor: wait on the tile and do nothing.